proc7ts/a-iterable/README.md

 Unlike [AIterable.of()] this function always creates new iterable instance.
 This may be useful when converting array and iterating over its elements.
 This way new array instances won't be created.

+If the `source` iterable is revertible, then uses its `reverse()` method to revert the constructed iterable.
+Otherwise implements reversion with default technique.
+I.e. by storing elements to array and reverting it.

 ```TypeScript
 import { AIterable, itsFirst } from 'a-iterable';